sushma-boya/GrainPalette/README.md

-🌾 GrainPalette: A Deep Learning Odyssey in Rice Type Classification
+# 🌾 GrainPalette: A Deep Learning Odyssey in Rice Type Classification

-GrainPalette is a powerful deep learning-powered web application built to classify rice grain images into five distinct types.
-Utilizing transfer learning , the system enables high-accuracy predictions directly from user-uploaded images via an intuitive web interface.
+GrainPalette is a deep learning-powered web application designed to classify rice grain images into five distinct varieties.
+Using transfer learning, the system delivers high-accuracy predictions from user-uploaded images through an intuitive and responsive web interface.

-#Demo video link
+## 🎥 Demo

+▶️ **Demo Video:**
 https://drive.google.com/file/d/1Kq8apZpv0F30F-kIhxNCm5KnhcoWCtfr/view?usp=drive_link

-## Demo
+### How It Works

-➡️ Upload an image of rice grain
+1. Upload an image of a rice grain.
+2. The trained deep learning model processes the image.
-✅ Model classifies it into one of the following types:
+3. The application predicts one of the following rice types:

 - Arborio
 - Basmati